One Shilling (1/-) is an ongoing showcase of beautifully designed football programmes, mainly from the 1960s and '70s.

 The project is inspired by an immaculately kept and comprehensive collection of Aston Villa programmes by designer Matthew Caldwell's Dad, dating back to the late '60s, when his addiction ("and it is an addiction", notes Matthew) to holding a season ticket at the Villa, began.

 He goes on: "I was always intrigued growing up, staring up at a bookshelf full of season categorised programme 'folders', which hadn't seen the light of day for years, and of course being forbidden to come within touching distance of their hallowed pages.

-"It wasn't until recently that my intrigue re-emerged and I was granted access to 'having a right good look'.
-As I turned the pages, the cheers of fans seemed to flood out of them, as well as the stench of balti pie splatters that stained their pages.
-The games they must have witnessed… the swear words that these programmes must have heard… it was time that they too found their voice.
-I then started my very own collection, and so 'One Shilling' was born.
+"It wasn't until recently that my intrigue re-emerged, and I was granted access to 'having a right good look'.
+As I turned the pages, the cheers of fans seemed to flood out of them, and the stench of balti pie splatters stained their pages.
+The games they must have witnessed, the swear words that these programmes must have heard – it was time that they too found their voice.
+I then started my own collection, so 'One Shilling' was born.

-"In my eyes, these old things surpass any of the shiny, content heavy programmes we see today.
-Using simple graphic elements, cheap paper, and more often than not a single staple, these mini artworks offer a glorious flashback to when football was less monetised and better representative of the lives of the communities that used to hang on every pass, save and goal.
+"In my eyes, these old things surpass any of the shiny, content-heavy programmes we see today.
+Using simple graphic elements, cheap paper, and more often than not a single staple, these mini artworks offer a glorious flashback to when football was a less monetised and better representative of the lives of the communities that used to hang on every pass, save and goal.

-"Currently only living on the Instagram page @1_shilling, I plan to expand the project into its own website, where people can submit their own finds, building an online museum of programme designs - potentially manifesting itself in a programme of programmes… one day!"
+"Currently only living on the Instagram page @1_shilling, I plan to expand the project into a website, where people can submit their own finds, building an online museum of programme designs - potentially manifesting itself in a programme of programmes… one day!"
 Show your support for the project here.